 Marietta is a somewhat small city located in the state of Ohio.
 With a population of 13,900 people and nine constituent neighborhoods, Marietta is the 125th largest community in Ohio.
-Much of the housing stock in Marietta was built prior to World War II, making it one of the older and more historic cities in the country.
+Marietta has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marietta is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Marietta is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Marietta who work in office and administrative support (13.11%), food service (11.02%), and sales jobs (10.69%).
+Marietta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Marietta is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Marietta who work in office and administrative support (13.33%), food service (11.72%), and sales jobs (11.25%).

 Marietta is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Marietta enrolled in college, Marietta has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The per capita income in Marietta in 2010 was $24,024, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $96,096 for a family of four.
+The per capita income in Marietta in 2010 was $22,561, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $90,244 for a family of four.
 However, Marietta contains both very wealthy and poor people as well.

 The people who call Marietta home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Marietta residents report their race to be White, followed by Asian.
-Important ancestries of people in Marietta include Irish, English, Italian, and French .
+The greatest number of Marietta residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Marietta include Irish, English, Italian, and Scottish.

 The most common language spoken in Marietta is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Chinese.